-Google Classroom objectives are similar to the "Task" option and include the story, task, assignment, discussion, and reward options.
+Google Classroom objectives are similar to the "Task" option and include the story, task, assignment, discussion, and progress settings options.

 Instead of entering a task description under Task, you must select the appropriate Google class and Google Classroom assignment via dropdown menus.
 Then click "Choose" to import the information from Google Classroom to Classcraft.

 Once the assignment has been pulled from Google Classroom, you can use the "edit" button to go directly into Google Classroom and make changes to your assignment.
 "Refresh" will update your Classcraft objective to reflect the changes made in Google Classroom, while "change" will bring you back to the "Select a class and assignment" screen.
 (The "change" option is only available when you first create your objective, so make sure to select the correct assignment!)

 From your objective settings (), you can link an objective to your Google Classroom.
 If you select this option, you’ll be prompted to choose the Google Class you want to link it to.
 Also, you’ll need to choose whether you want to create a new Google Classroom assignment or link it to an existing assignment (which you can select from a list).